IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-5-build.markdown

   ![Parameter prompt](/streamsx.documentation/images/atom/jpg/params-in-console.jpg)

-You can change the `bus-agency` parameter to _ttc_ (Toronto Transit Commission) will cause this application to monitor buses in Toronto.
+When you change the `bus-agency` parameter to _ttc_ (Toronto Transit Commission), the application will to monitor buses in Toronto.

+Note: because the `bus-agency` parameter has a default value, `sf-muni` we were able to submit the application the first time.
+When you use the **Build and submit** option and then submit directly from Atom, the default values for any parameters are used, if there are no default values for some parameters the submission will fail.

 ##### Setting parameters summary